DenisMondon/Svg2Compose/README.md

 Transforms a Vector Drawable or a SVG path to a Compose ImageVector.

 ## Download
-Download the latest version (Windows or MacOS) here: [Releases](https://github.com/DenisMondon/Svg2Compose/releases).
+Download the latest version (Windows) here: [Releases](https://github.com/DenisMondon/Svg2Compose/releases).

 ## How to transform a Vector Drawable